gensecaihq/MCP-Developer-SubAgent/examples/minimal-mcp-server/README.md

 5. Scaling to production environments

 For more advanced examples, see:
 - `../enterprise-auth-server/` - OAuth 2.1 authentication
-- `../performance-optimized/` - High-performance patterns
-- `../multi-transport-server/` - Multiple transport support
+- `../testing-framework/` - Protocol compliance validation